deriteidavid/conditionally_stable_circuits/README.md

 # conditionally_stable_circuits
-This is the supporting notebook and code to the paper titled **A feedback loop of conditionally stable circuits drives the cell cycle from checkpoint to checkpoint**, submitted to Scientific Reports and available on bioRxiv under https://www.biorxiv.org/content/10.1101/654863v1
+This is the supporting notebook and code to the paper titled **A feedback loop of conditionally stable circuits drives the cell cycle from checkpoint to checkpoint**, published to Scientific Reports and available under https://www.nature.com/articles/s41598-019-52725-1

 # Supporting Information - Jupyter Notebook